Explore the place where science, art, and the humanities meet.

 Featured news & announcements

-Hugh has moved on to his 16th Maine library!
-Can you guess where he is?
+Hugh has moved on to his 41st Maine library!
 For a hint, take a look at this map of all the participating libraries.
 To submit a guess, please post as a comment on any of MHC’s social media sites.
-Correct responses will be entered into... read more
+Correct responses will be entered into a raffle drawing for a... read more